 HOME

-The information on William Samuel Tracy, Resident Magistrate, has been compiled on a separate page due to the number of references and as he travelled extensively throughout Ireland.
+The information on William Samuel Tracy, Resident Magistrate, has been compiled on this page due to the scattered number of references, as he travelled extensively throughout Ireland.

 September 2, 1834 (BL) Marriage